christopheryoung/chrisyoung/site/meta.rst

 the baseball player named Christopher Young, or the British Christopher Young who leaves astute comments on the same blogs I read using our name, thus saving me the trouble of leaving those comments myself.
-These Christopher Youngs are undoubtedly all excellent in their own way, but they're not me.
+These Christopher Youngs are surely all excellent in their own way, but they're not me.

 You're at the right place if you're looking for the Canadian (and, as of 2019, American) Christopher Young who grew up (mostly) in Ottawa, studied philosophy